-It is Southwestern Michigan College’s desire to provide an alcohol and drug-free, healthful and safe workplace.
-To promote this goal, employees and students are required to abide by the college’s Drug and Alcohol Policies as found in the employee and student handbooks:
+Southwestern Michigan College is committed to providing an alcohol, drug-free, healthy and safe environment.
+To promote this goal, employees and students are required to abide by the college’s Drug and Alcohol Policies as found in the Employee and Student Handbooks:

-While on Southwestern Michigan College premises and while conducting business-related activities off Southwestern Michigan College premises, no employee may use, possess, distribute, sell or be under the influence of illegal drugs or be intoxicated.
+While on Southwestern Michigan College premises and while conducting business-related activities off of Southwestern Michigan College's premises, no employee may use, possess, distribute, sell or be under the influence of illegal drugs, or be intoxicated.
 The legal use of prescribed drugs is permitted on the job only if it does not impair an employee's ability to perform the essential functions of the job effectively and in a safe manner that does not endanger other individuals in the workplace.

-While on college premises or at college-sponsored events, use, possession, manufacturing or distribution of alcoholic beverages (except as expressly permitted by college regulations) as well as use, possession, manufacturing or distribution of marijuana, narcotics or other controlled substances (except as expressly permitted by law) are violations of the Student Code of Conduct.
+While on college premises or at college sponsored events (including clinical and observational settings), use, possession, manufacturing or distribution of alcoholic beverages (except as expressly permitted by college regulations) as well as use, possession, manufacturing or distribution of marijuana, narcotics or other controlled substances (except as expressly permitted by local, state and federal law) are violations of the Student Code of Conduct.
 This includes public intoxication and possession of drug paraphernalia.
 It should be noted that the student may be found responsible of an alcohol or drug violation even if they are only a passive participant.

 Potential Legal Consequences